haskell-beam/beam/beam-postgres/examples/readme.md

 There are two executables:

 ### 1. `cabal run pagila-print`
-`cabal run` to see rendering of Postgres migration.
+`cabal run pagila-print` to see rendering of Postgres migration.
 This converts the Haskell to SQL statements and prints these to the console.

 ### 2. Destructive: apply migration to Postgres instance